 are interested in importing US ethane.

-United States Natural Gas Liquids Markets Weekly
+United States Natural Gas Liquids Markets Weekly Report

 • Assess US NGL markets short-term outlook to inform trading